CocoConstant/Learning/README.md

 # Leaning
-There are some records in my daily life, which maybe useful for you when you were confused by similar question.
+There are some records in my daily life of study, which maybe useful for you when you were confused by similar question.